unison-code/unison/README.md

 ## Running

 Unison can be run as a standalone tool but is only really useful as a complement to a full-fledged compiler such as [LLVM](http://llvm.org/).
-An instrumented version of LLVM with a Unison driver will soon be available.
+[Our LLVM fork](https://github.com/unison-code/llvm) includes a Unison driver built on top of LLVM's `llc` code generator.
+To try it out, just clone the LLVM fork and follow the instructions in the `README.md` file from any of the branches with a `-unison` suffix.

 ## Contact